How To Boost Your Post-Purchase Strategy With Loyalty Building Tactics

 Positive numbers for new customers is always a fun thing to see on your spreadsheets.
 Yet, there’s also real excitement and opportunity in focusing on retaining your existing customers.
 When building a loyal base of customers, you should also implement customer retention strategies.

 One reason is because it’s harder to measure.
-You can calculate return on investment for acquisitions by simply comparing the amount spent on marketing against the number of new purchasing customers.
+You can calculate the return on investment for acquisitions by simply comparing the amount spent on marketing against the number of new purchasing customers.
 Customer retention takes more time.
 It analyzes the long-term value of a customer by using past purchase behavior instead of focusing on the result of a single transaction.

-Since customer retention requires greater in-depth study into the consumer spending habits, retention strategies require greater customer personalization.
+Since customer retention requires greater in-depth study into consumer spending habits, retention strategies require greater customer personalization.
 The key is the ability to accurately analyze data and then implement targeted offers and ads based on consumer behavior.
 Target made targeted coupon and sales ads to newly-expectant mothers using historical transaction data and their knowledge of consumer shopping trends.

 So how do loyalty and customer retention fit together?
 Aren't they the same thing?